Skip to content

 acpi-cpufreq

-Uses ACPI _PCT (performance control) and _PSS (P-state supported) objects to enumerate and switch P-states.
+Uses ACPI _PCT (Performance Control) and _PSS (Performance Supported States) objects to enumerate and switch P-states.
 The OS writes to MSR_IA32_PERF_CTL:

 /* drivers/cpufreq/acpi-cpufreq.c */